PLC-Programmer/0-1_knapsack_DP_top-down_diff_lang/README.md

 * -O2 -- Optimize even more.

-* -O3 -- Optimize yet more  // this option has been used for all C++ results presented here; option -Ofast looks a little bit faster here; however I guess I should keep _standards compliance_ so far
+* -O3 -- Optimize yet more  // this option has been used for all C++ results presented here; option -Ofast looks a little bit faster here; however I guess I should keep _strict standards compliance_ for now

 * -Os -- Optimize for size.